Bernard Montgomery: First World War

 The Minister of Munitions, Winston Churchill, watching the march past of the 47th (2nd London) Division in the Grande Place, Lille, France, October 1918.
 In front of him is the 47th Division's GSO1, Lieutenant Colonel Bernard Montgomery.

 It was in this role that Montgomery served at the Battle of Passchendaele which began in late July 1917.
 He was promoted to the temporary rank of major in February 1918, and brevet major in June.
-He finished the war in November 1918 as GSO1 (effectively chief of staff) of the 47th (2nd London) Division, with the temporary rank of lieutenant colonel, to which appointment and rank he had been assigned to on 16 July.
+He finished the war in November 1918 as GSO1 (effectively chief of staff) of the 47th (2nd London) Division, with the temporary rank of lieutenant colonel, to which appointment and rank he had been assigned on 16 July.
 A photograph from October 1918, reproduced in many biographies, shows the then unknown Lieutenant-Colonel Montgomery standing in front of Winston Churchill (then the Minister of Munitions) at the parade following the liberation of Lille.

-Montgomery was profoundly influenced by his experiences during the war, in particular by the leadership, or rather the lack of it, being displayed by the senior commanders.
+Montgomery was profoundly influenced by his experiences during the war, in particular by the lack of leadership displayed by senior commanders.
 He later wrote:

 There was little contact between the generals and the soldiers.
 I went through the whole war on the Western Front, except during the period I was in England after being wounded; I never once saw the British Commander-in-Chief, neither French nor Haig, and only twice did I see an Army Commander.

 The higher staffs were out of touch with the regimental officers and with the troops.
 The former lived in comfort, which became greater as the distance of their headquarters behind the lines increased.
 There was no harm in this provided there was touch and sympathy between the staff and the troops.
 This was often lacking.
 At most large headquarters in back areas the doctrine seemed to me to be that the troops existed for the benefit of the staff.
 My war experience led me to believe that the staff must be the servant of the troops, and that a good staff officer must serve his commander and the troops but himself be anonymous.

 The frightful casualties appalled me.
 The so-called "good fighting generals" of the war appeared to me to be those who had a complete disregard for human life.
 There were of course exceptions and I suppose one such was Plumer; I had only once seen him and had never spoken to him.